 My British friend, Barry Howell, used the phrase “herding frogs,” in a conversation, which got me into expanding my thinking.
 Not everyone in the workplace is a feline, which of course makes things more difficult to manage, right?
 Herding frogs seems to be a more common metaphor there, maybe because they aren’t so much into herding cattle as in the US.

 So, what does herding frogs look like?
 Here is a video of The Great Frog Capture in California.
 Do NOT try this at home!

 Lastly, I thought to add a really beautiful video of sheep herding in New Zealand.
-This one is awesome!
+Ah, if managing were this simple.
+This video is awesome!
 Courtesy of Tom Whittaker: